Hertzsprung patterns on involutions: General results

 that counts marked involutions by length ($x$), number of fixed points ($t$), number of marked occurrences of $\tau_i$ coinciding with their sibling ($u_i$), number of marked occurrences of $\tau_j$ not coinciding with their sibling ($\overline{u}_j$), and number of marked occurrences of $\sigma_k$ ($w_k$), can be written as

 In fact, the first product depends on the fact that, for every occurrence of $\tau_i$ coinciding with its sibling, we can choose either to mark it or not (the same holds for the third product).
 As for the second product, notice that every occurrence of $\tau_i$ not coinciding with its sibling yields a further occurrence of the same type.
 These two occurrences can be either both marked or both unmarked.
+Now, by Theorem \ref{unique_inv}, any marked involution $\pi$ can be uniquely written as $\rho[(\alpha_1,M_1),\ldots,(\alpha_m,M_m)],$ where \begin{itemize} \item $\rho$ is an involution, \item each $(\alpha_i,M_i)$ is either the pair $(1,\emptyset),$ or a $T$-cluster, \item $\alpha_i=\alpha_{\rho_i}^{-1},$ and \item $M_{\rho_i}$ contains precisely the siblings of the occurrences of $M_i.$ \end{itemize}